Ujjwal2930/Ujjwal/README.md

 Day-3 : Instagram-clone repo : https://github.com/Ujjwal2930/Instagram-clone.git
         One step further in developing the clone project (linking different pages to enhance the fuctionality).

+Day-4 : Today I worked with javascript and made a menu bar using HTML, CSS (made dark mode slider kind of a thing using js).
+But faced lots of issues , tried to many of them but still a long way to go.